More pages in this section

 Chronic ankle instability is a condition characterised by a recurring ‘giving way’ of the outer (lateral) side of the ankle.
 This condition often develops after repeated ankle sprains.
 Many athletes, as well as others, suffer from chronic ankle instability.

 Signs & Symptoms

 - A repeated turning of the ankle, especially on uneven surfaces or when participating in sports.

 - Ankle pain or tenderness.

 - The ankle feeling wobbly or unstable.

 Chronic ankle instability usually develops following an ankle sprain that has not adequately healed or was not rehabilitated completely.
 When you sprain your ankle, the connective tissues (ligaments) are stretched or torn.
 The ability to balance is then affected.

 Treatment for chronic ankle instability is dependent on the severity of instability and on patient’s level of activity.

-- Physical therapy to strengthen the ankle, improve balance and range of motion, and retrain your muscles.
+- Exercises to strengthen the ankle, improve balance and range of motion, and retrain your muscles.